 - Travel Plan – This is a package of actions to encourage safe, healthy and sustainable travel options.
 By reducing car travel, Travel Plans can improve health and wellbeing, free up car parking space, and make a positive contribution to the local area and the environment.

-Cotswold Transport Planning were delighted to be part of the team that gained planning consent for a two residential developments in Engine Common, YateContinue reading
+Cotswold Transport Planning were pleased to be part of the design team that gained planning approval for the expansion of The Cotswold School to include a new English block and an extension to the sports and science department.Continue reading

-Cotswold Transport Planning were delighted to be apart of the team that gained planning permission for the alteration and extension of the site.Continue reading
+Cotswold Transport Planning were part of the design team that gained planning approval for a Primary Care Hub in Gloucester City Centre.Continue reading

-Cotswold Transport Planning are delighted to have been part of the design team that gained planning permission for the development of 90 dwellings on land to the north of Old Gloucester Road, CheltenhamContinue reading
+Cotswold Transport Planning were part of the design team that gained planning approval for the expansion of Winchcombe School and a new sports hall.Continue reading